cosmos/cosmos-sdk/docs/light/api.md

 ## ICS23 - SlashingAPI

-The SlashingAPI exposes all functionality needed for to slash validators and delegators in PoS.
+The SlashingAPI exposes all functionalities needed to slash (*i.e* penalize) validators and delegators in Proof-of-Stake.
+The penalization is a fine of the staking coin and jail time, defined by governance parameters.
+During the jail period, the penalized validator is `Revoked`.

 ### GET /slashing/validator/{validatorAddr}/signing-info